ArthurOberon/snow-crash/level13/readme.md

 >- `n`														: step to the next instruction after `getuid`.
 >- `Single stepping until exit from function getuid,`		: indicates the program is executing `getuid()` step by step and is about to return.
 >- `set $eax=4242`											: override the return value of `getuid()` to `4242` (instead of `2013`).
->- `continue`												: resume execution to reach the token output.
+>- `continue`												: resumes execution to reach the token output.

 **Explanation:**
 >- `gdb` 				: GNU Debugger, allows inspection and modification of running programs.